IMMUNE MEDIATED HEMOLYTIC ANEMIA or “IMHA” (FORMERLY KNOWN AS AUTOIMMUNE HEMOLYTIC ANEMIA or “AIHA”)

 Corticosteroids in high doses produce excessive thirst, re-distribution of body fat, thin skin, panting, predisposition for urinary tract infection and other signs that constitute Cushing’s Syndrome.
 This is an unfortunate consequence of long term steroid use but in the case of IMHA, there is no way around it.
 It is important to remember that the undesirable steroid effects will diminish as the dosage diminishes.

 ADDITIONAL IMMUNE SUPPRESSION

-If no response at all is seen with corticosteroids, supplementation with stronger immune suppressive agents is necessary.
-The two most common medications used in this case are: azathioprine and cyclophosphamide.
-These are very serious drugs reserved for serious diseases.
-Please follow the links above to read more about specific side effects concerns etc.
+If minimal response at all is seen with corticosteroids, supplementation with stronger immune suppressive agents is necessary.
+The most common medication used in this case is azathioprine.
+This is a very serious drug reserved for serious diseases.
+Please follow the link above to read more about specific side effects concerns etc.

 Cyclosporine is an immune-modulator, made popular in organ transplantation technology.
 It has the advantage over the two above medications of not being suppressive to the bone marrow cells.
 It has been a promising adjunctive medication in IMHA but may be prohibitively expensive for larger dogs.
 Please click the link to our Pharmacy Library for details on side effects potential.

 This condition has a high mortality rate so many medications are commonly used in combination.